machinelearnjs/libsvm-ts/README.md

 });
 ```

+# Development

+We welcome new contributors of all level of experience.
+The development guide will be added to assist new contributors to easily join the project.

+- You want to participate in a Machine Learning project, which will boost your Machine Learning skills and knowledge
+- Looking to be part of a growing community
+- You want to learn Machine Learning
+- You like Typescript ❤️ Machine Learning

+Checkout `CONTRIBUTIONS.md` for more information

 # Benchmarks
 You can compare the performance of the library in various environments.
 Run `npm run benchmark` to run the benchmarks with native c/c++ code and with the compiled code with your local version of node.js.
 For browser performance, go to the [web benchmark page](https://mljs.github.io/libsvm/#benchmarks).